Priash-Rahman/Business-ad-hoc-analysis-of-HPN-by-SQL/README.md

       - Query region wise sales % contribution by customers.
       - Query a Product based profit report of 11 vs 12 vs 13 , create store procedure on “country” , “region” to make the report dynamic
       - Query Month over month  & Quarter over quarter sales % change .
+      - Query new customer orders & repeat customer orders by orderdate .
       - Generate a finance report by year  & keep the report dynamic by country ,business type , category for multiple uses .
       - Name the products that contributes to top 20% of the profit .
+      - Query Pareto (80/20)  rule of profit   for  Products & Customers .
       - Query running total of revenue by months .
       - Query 3 month rolling avg of profit .